notjitin-1994/smartslate-polaris/docs/STYLING_GUIDE.md

-# SmartSlate Styling Guide
+# Smartslate Styling Guide

 ## 🎨 Design System Overview

-This guide documents the SmartSlate design system and provides guidelines for maintaining visual consistency across the application using Tailwind CSS and Material-UI.
+This guide documents the Smartslate design system and provides guidelines for maintaining visual consistency across the application using Tailwind CSS and Material-UI.

 ## 📐 Design Principles